Waves by YFSOL—The Simple and Quick Investment Plan for Yacht Crew

 Waves is designed to help you invest cost effectively in funds that would normally be closed to you.

-Not only that, we’ve structured Waves so that after six months, you can withdraw your money quickly and without charges or penalties.
+Not only that, we’ve structured Waves so that after six months, you can withdraw your money without charges or penalties.

 You might expect this access and flexibility to come at a high cost.
 Not so.
 We’ve been able to build Waves in a way that keeps costs down to a minimum.
 That means more of your money gets invested.